 |Co-development camp: May 28 - May 29, 2018|

 |1 000 € + 1 x 15 000 € pilot|

-Congratulations to the 3 teams joining us in What's Cooking!
+Congratulations to FideraHackTeam for the pilot project in What's Cooking!

 #iotnextlevel is a series of three innovation challenges made possible by DNA.
 An independent jury has chosen three leading companies in their respective fields to take a leap forward in digital capability by hosting an Industryhack challenge.
 These companies are Snellman Pro, Martela, and Finnsementti.

 Through an open call for applications, these three Finnish companies are seeking to take their business operations to a new level with the aid of new digital solutions created by forming partnerships with external expert companies.

 Follow the progress of the innovation competition at the dna.fi/iotnextlevel and the discussion on social media with the hashtag #iotnextlevel.

 The Snellman Group is a family owned company started in 1951 in Pietarsaari, Finland.
 The company consists of five business areas; Meat processing, Convenience food, Foodservice, Pet-food and Panini and the business is mainly in Finland and Sweden.
 The company is founded on the Snellman family’s wish to produce better, high-quality and tasteful products.
 The same is valid still today with a strong focus on responsibility and the most natural and qualitative ingredients.
 The company mission is to make it possible for people to achieve better food products.
 We produce them as they would be made for ourselves.

 Snellman Pro serves professional kitchens in the HoReCa sector, including for example restaurants, hotels, and public organizations.
 As the professional food service market is highly fragmented and buyers’ preferences vary a lot, Snellman Pro has done comprehensive research to understand their customers’ operations and needs.
 Next step is to address these in an innovative way in order to help customers reduce costs and spoilage.